jkittner/netatmo-auth-app/README.md

     1. You will be redirected to the local authorization app which now has an access token and a refresh token (blurred for your safety).
 You have to click on the blur to remove it and show the token in plain text.
-    1. A button shows up, which you can use to refresh the token (when it expired or to prolong the lifetime)
+    1. A button shows up, which you can use to refresh the token

 1.  a file called `.netatmo_token` is now created in your current working directory, which will contain the access token, the refresh token, and the expiry timestamp.